-To make this site work properly, we make use of small data files called cookies.
+To make all imec's websites work properly, we make use of small data files called cookies.
 Most big websites do this too.

 What are cookies?

 A cookie is a small text file that a website saves on your computer or mobile device when you visit a website.
 It enables the website to remember your actions and preferences (such as login, language, font size and other display preferences) over a period of time, so you don’t have to keep re-entering them whenever you come back to the site or browse from one page to another.